 (During the afternoon, I also had the opportunity to videotape a few interviews about Elder with brother Mack, El Paso boyhood pal Jimmy Blackey and Austin road trip sidekick Roy Watson – key characters who knew him well – for the “Artlaw: Boyd Elder” art book project Boyd and I had been working on for more than a year with creative partners Tamara Deike and Corey (“Duncan”) Stewart.

 (Boyd’s body didn’t go along with our conspiracy to get the book published while he was alive, so he’d be around to enjoy and promote it at art galleries and bookstore signing events.
-But now his daughters are joining the “Artlaw” team to represent their dad and help get it done in 2019 to preserve his legacy for all time.)
+But now his daughters are joining the “Artlaw” team to represent their dad and help get it done to preserve his legacy for all time.)

 There was a party on the patio throughout the afternoon as the storytelling continued, fueled by a well-stocked bar and a huge table-full of pot-luck dishes brought by the guests.